The Ultimate Guide

 QA / Network → Penetration Testing

-• / Your testing mindset is already 70% of pentesting
+• / Your testing mindset is already 70% of pentesting — you already think adversarially

 <Sales / HR / Finance / Medical / Arts>